Breast augmentation/ breast enhancement/ breast implants in the Salt Lake City, Utah area.

 Should I choose teardrop shaped or round implants?

 The choice between teardrop and round breast implants has reappeared after several years off the market.
 Teardrop shaped “gummy bear” silicone breast implants have been used outside of the U.S. for years and have recently been FDA approved for use in the U.S. for breast augmentation.
 All three of the major implant manufacturers now have FDA approval for their shaped implants.
 These implants are more cohesive than other round silicone implants and as such able to be manufactured in a teardrop shape.
 These are the implants that for years have been termed “gummy bear breast implant” or anatomical breast implants.
 For some breast augmentation patients these can have the advantage of achieving a more natural breast shape.
 The increased projection in the lower breast can help with slight degrees of breast droop as well.
 These teardrop shaped implants are a little firmer than other silicone implants but in the body there is little difference.
-Sientra makes the softest tear drop shaped implant on the U.S. market.
-The gummy bear implants made by Mentor and Allergan are firmer.
-The “best” compromise between shape stability and softness is unknown at this point.
-The ideal candidate for a tear drop implant is interested in a very natural shape, and would consider a slightly greater expense an acceptable trade-off.
-Gummy bear implants have some long term advantages with a lower risk of rippling, contracture, and changes in shape.
-As we have gained a lot of experience with these implants these are currently Dr. Yates FAVORITE breast implants for consistently beautiful results.
+The ideal candidate for a tear drop implant is interested in a very natural shape, and would consider a slightly greater expense and small risk of rotation of the implant an acceptable trade-off.
+These tear drop shaped implants are not for everyone and generally patients who prefer a “rounded” upper breast are better candidates for round implants.

 There is a new saline implant, called the Ideal Implant ®.
 What is it?

 The Ideal Implant is a new saline implant with inner chambers that slows the flow of saline creating a saline implant that feels a lot like a silicone implants.
+The Ideal implant ® received FDA approval in November 2014.
+These implants are more expensive than traditional saline implants but have many of the advantages of silicone implants including a more natural feel, and lower rippling risk.
+The major advantage of these implants as compared to silicone implants is there is no risk of “silent rupture”.
 This is should be strongly considered in any woman who is very concerned about silicone or silent ruptures.

 Where are breast augmentation scars placed?